 Principal Investigator

-Guest Associate Professor, Graduate School of Frontier Biosciences, Osaka University
+Guest Associate Professor, Graduate School of Frontier Biosciences, The University of Osaka

 • subjectivity